alizaidis/terraform-asm-sample/README.md

 ## Deploy resources using Terraform

 1. Define the environment variables and set project.
 Replace `YOUR_PROJECT_ID` with that of a fresh project you created for this tutorial.
-Set the values of `GKE_CHANNEL` and `ASM_CHANNEL`
+Set the values of `GKE_CHANNEL` and `ASM_CHANNEL` according to your requirements.

     ```
     export PROJECT_ID=YOUR_PROJECT_ID
     export GKE_CHANNEL="REGULAR"
-    export ASM_CHANNEL="REGULAR"
+    export ASM_CHANNEL="regular"
     gcloud config set project ${PROJECT_ID}
     ```

 1. Create a working directory, clone this repo and switch to the appropriate branch

     ```bash
-    mkdir ~/asm-tutorial && cd ~/asm-tutorial
+    mkdir ~/asm-tutorial && cd ~/asm-tutorial && export WORKDIR=$(pwd)
     git clone https://github.com/alizaidis/terraform-asm-sample.git
     cd terraform-asm-sample
     git checkout az-1
     ```

 1. Initialize, plan and apply Terraform to create VPC, Subnet, GKE cluster with private nodes and ASM.
-Provide the project ID for your Google Cloud project when the Terraform plan and apply steps ask for it.
+Type `yes` when Terraform apply asks to confirm.

     ```bash
     cd terraform
+    envsubst < variables.tf.tmpl > variables.tf
     terraform init
     terraform plan
     terraform apply